The Yoast SEO readability analysis: methodological choices explained

 Little research on what is ‘right’ in writing!

 There are a lot of things we know about readability.
 Short sentences are easier to read than long sentences.
 Passive voice causes distant writing.
 However, linguistics is not at all an exact science.
-Still, we had to decide on some things in order to make readability checks.
+Still, we had to decide on some things to make readability checks.
 Which checks should we include?
 What should be the boundaries?

 Our methodology